mattpocock/graph-docs-cli/readme.md

 - Extracting out the relevant bits to a new module
 - Colocating the modules into one big one (if they cannot be taught separately)

+This is also what makes `graph-docs` different from something like [Roam](https://roamresearch.com/)/[Obsidian](https://obsidian.md/).
+These tools are _fantastic_ for note-taking.
+But the fact that they allow circular dependencies makes them unoptimized for readers other than their author.

 ### Groupings

 When your graph gets to 100+ modules, it can be hard to see the wood through the trees.
 You'll naturally want to start grouping them together.